 A-MPDU padding for VHT PPDU

-The procedure in the subclause is applied for each user in an MU PPDU and for one user in an SU PPDU.

-A VHT STA that delivers an A-MPDU to the PHY (using PHY-DATA.request primitives) as the PSDU for a VHT PPDU shall pad the A-MPDU as described in this subclause.
+A VHT STA that delivers a one or more A-MPDUs to the PHY (using PHY-DATA.request primitives) as one or more PSDUs for a VHT PPDU shall pad the A-MPDU(s) as described in this subclause.

-An A-MPDU pre-EOF padding (see 9.12.2 (A-MPDU length limit rules)) is constructed from the MPDUs available for transmission and meeting the A-MPDU content (see 8.6.3 (A-MPDU contents)), length limit (see 8.6.1 (A-MPDU format)) and MPDU start spacing (see 9.12.3 (Minimum MPDU Start Spacing field)) constraints.
+An A-MPDU pre-EOF padding (see 9.12.2 (A-MPDU length limit rules)) is constructed for each user from the MPDUs available for transmission and meeting the A-MPDU content (see 8.6.3 (A-MPDU contents)), length limit (see 8.6.1 (A-MPDU format)) and MPDU start spacing (see 9.12.3 (Minimum MPDU Start Spacing field)) constraints for the intended recipient and that have a TID value that matches the primary AC.
+The A-MPDU_Length[n] for user n is initialized as the length of the A-MPDU pre-EOF padding.

-The length of the resulting A-MPDU pre-EOF padding, A-MPDU_Length, is used as the APEP_LENGTH parameter for the A-MPDU for each user in the PLME-TXTIME.request (see 6.5.7 (PLME-TXTIME.request)) primitive which is invoked once per PPDU (not once per user) and in the MAC padding procedure described in this subclause.
-The PLME-TXTIME.confirm (see 6.5.8 (PLME-TXTIME.confirm)) primitive provides the TXTIME parametr and PSDU_LENGTH parameters for each user for the transmission.
+The length of the longest resulting A-MPDU pre-EOF padding is used as the APEP_LENGTH parameter value for the PLME-TXTIME.request (see 6.5.7 (PLME-TXTIME.request)) primitive which is invoked once per PPDU (not once per user) and in the MAC padding procedure described in this subclause.
+The PLME-TXTIME.confirm (see 6.5.8 (PLME-TXTIME.confirm)) primitive provides the TXTIME parameter and PSDU_LENGTH[] parameters for each user for the transmission.

+While A-MPDU_Length[n] <= PSDU_LENGTH[n], for each user n, as per the rules for EDCA TXOP Sharing (see 9.19.2.2a Sharing an EDCA TXOP), a VHT STA may:

+add to the A-MPDU for that user, A-MPDU subframes that have a TID that matches the secondary AC and that meet the A-MPDU content (see 8.6.3 (A-MPDU contents)), length limit (see 8.6.1 (A-MPDU format)) and MPDU start spacing (see 9.12.3 (Minimum MPDU Start Spacing field)) constraints for the intended recipient, incrementing the A-MPDU_Length[n] with the length of each such added A-MPDU subframe

+add to the A-MPDU for that user, a A-MPDU subframes with 0 in the MPDU Length field and 0 in the EOF field and incrementing the A-MPDU_Length[n] with the length of each such added A-MPDU subframe

-Padding is then added for each user such that the resulting A-MPDU contains exactly PSDU_LENGTH octets for that user as follows:
+Padding is then added to the A-MPDU for each user such n, that the resulting A-MPDU for that user contains exactly PSDU_LENGTH[n] octets, as follows:

-First, while A-MPDU_Length < PSDU_LENGTH for that user and A-MPDU_Length mod 4 != 0, add a subframe padding octet and increment A-MPDU_Length by 1
+First, while A-MPDU_Length[n] < PSDU_LENGTH[n] and A-MPDU_Length[n] mod 4 != 0, add a subframe padding octet and increment A-MPDU_Length[n] by 1

-Then, while A-MPDU_Length + 4 <= PSDU_LENGTH for that user, add an A-MPDU subframe with 0 in the MPDU Length field and 1 in the EOF field and increment A-MPDU_Length by 4
+Then, while A-MPDU_Length[n] + 4 <= PSDU_LENGTH[n], add an A-MPDU[n] subframe with 0 in the MPDU Length field and 1 in the EOF field and increment A-MPDU_Length[n] by 4

-Finally, while A-MPDU_Length < PSDU_LENGTH for that user, add an EOF padding octet and increment A-MPDU_Length by 1
+Finally, while A-MPDU_Length[n] < PSDU_LENGTH[n], add an EOF pad octet and increment A-MPDU_Length[n] by 1

 An A-MPDU subframe with EOF set to 1 and with MPDU Length field set to 0 shall not be added before any A-MPDU subframe with EOF set to 0.